DigitalArcPlatform/documentation/docs/duringEvent/checkin/index.md

 **If they have a contribution:**

 Ask to see their object to make sure you can capture it.
-Talk through options.
-You may not be able to digitize a VHS tape, but you can take a born-digital video.
-You may not be able to digitize an entire scrapbook so you will need to work with the community members on identifying aspects of the scrapbook that are most important to the story they plan to share.
+Talk through options. <!--You may not be able to digitize a VHS tape, but you can take a born-digital video. -->You may not be able to digitize an entire scrapbook so you will need to work with the community members on identifying aspects of the scrapbook that are most important to the story they plan to share.

 * "The process should take about 15 minutes from start-to-finish for each item (assuming a focused oral history interview).
 After you complete check-in, you will go to the digitization station and then to the oral history interview station.
 The last stop is check-out."